 Cybis later added a holiday/holly version to each of the Golf Bunnies, probably in the mid 1990s or later.
 For those pieces the name is extended by “with Holly”; ergo, they become Golf Bunny ‘Gimmie’ with Holly, Golf Bunny ‘Mulligan’ with Holly, Golf Bunny ‘Bogie’ with Holly, and Golf Bunny ‘Bunkie’ with Holly.
 Lacking a photo of any of these, I have no idea where/how the holly was added but my guess would be an attachment to the front or side of the cap.
 Maybe someday one will come up for sale online and we’ll know for sure. 😉

-Traveling from the woodlands to the southern continents we have an adaptation of the 1986 Hippo ‘T.G.I.F.’, introduced sometime during the 1990s as Hippo, Baseball Fan ‘Play Ball’.
+Traveling from the woodlands to the southern continents we have an adaptation of the 1986 Hippo ‘T.G.I.F.’, introduced during the 1990s as Hippo, Baseball Fan ‘Play Ball’.
 (The copyright impression on the baseball version will likely still say 1986, however.)
-He is on the current Cybis site at $475, which is a $300 upgrade from the current price of T.G.I.F. and reflects the addition of his cap and popcorn.
-No height is given for the baseball hippo but a good guess is between 5.6″ and 6″ because of the cap which the original (TGIF) does not wear.
+A a good guess for height is between 5.6″ and 6″ because of the cap which the original (TGIF) does not wear.

 This bear cub was originally one of three included in the Mother Bear with Three Cubs group circa 1983, and offered separately as an open edition on its own in two colorways (brown and white) plus the with-holly version shown above; all of the Cybis bears can be seen in Bulls and Bears in the Cybis Market.
 It is possible that this sitting cub was used for a golfer bear but that begs the question of whether he was – like the Golf Bunnies – given a hat?
 If so, the 6″ height would be incorrect because the hatless bear cub is 6″ tall.
 Perhaps the Golfer Bear was/is simply holding a club (borrowed from the Cybis rabbit warren?)
 This is another Cybis mystery that awaits one coming up for sale to solve via a photograph!